SheCodesAustralia/broome/content/html_and_css/3_intro_to_css/1_our_first_styles.md

 /* Your CSS here */

 body {
-  background-color: orange;
+	background-color: #8246af;
 }
 p {
-  color: blue;
+	color: #ffa300;
 }

 #box-1 {
-  background-color: hotpink;
+	background-color: #be9fd5;
 }
 .second-row {
-  background-color: yellow;
+	background-color: #ffffff;
 }
 ```
 {{% /notice %}}

 {{% notice style="warning" title="Test" icon="vial" %}}

-The bottom boxes should now be yellow.
+The bottom boxes should now be white.

 {{% /notice %}}

 {{% notice style="tip" %}}

-Notice that we used a `.` before `second-row`, that tells our CSS that we are looking for a class.
+Notice that we used a `.` before `second-row`, which tells our CSS that we are looking for a class.

 {{% /notice %}}